Aert van der Goes

-Aert van der Goes (1475 - 1 November 1545) was a member of the House of Goes and a Dutch Grand Pensionary.
+Aert van der Goes (1475 - 1 November 1545) was a member of the House of Goes and a Dutch grand pensionary.

 He studied at the University of Leuven.

 Life

-Aert van der Goes was born in Delft, and was a lawyer and pensionary of Delft from 1508–1525.
+Aert van der Goes was born in Delft, and was a lawyer and pensionary of Delft from 1508 to 1525.
 From May 1525 to January 1544 he was State Attorney (Grand Pensionary) of the States of Holland.
 He wrote the Register of Dachvaerden's Lands of the States of Holland in which the events during the meetings of the States captured.